alumik/common-crawl-downloader/README.md

 python src/main.py
 ```

-Please press `CTRL-C` to exit the download process instead of kill it directly, which will cause data loss and inconsistency.
+**Always** press `CTRL-C` to exit the download process.
+Killing it directly will cause data loss and inconsistency in database.

 ## Database Structure